ChengYuDHS/Firstlearning-Notebook/README.md

 # Firstlearning-Notebook
-some code and note of c language learning
+some code and notes of c language learning from bilibili vedio, BV1q54y1q79w